I'm trying to figure out why my buttons lose

 As it turns out, a control that was inside of

-was grabbing focus.
+another SubViewport was grabbing focus.

-In my game, I have several SubViewport
+In my game, I have several SubViewports

 in order to render UIs on quad meshes in the game